MindfulPol/kata-api-endpoint/README.md

-# 👚 Mytheresa Backend Engineer challenge explanation
+# 👚 Backend Engineer challenge explanation
 We want you to implement a REST API endpoint that given a list of products, applies some discounts to them and can be filtered.